Alicepinch/everything-vegan/TESTING.md

 #### Register Form:

 Register form has been tested by filling out each required form field and submitting.
 Once form is submitted user details are pushed to the users collection in mongoDB database.
   - Form fields that are required: Email address, username and password.
-Profile photo is not required and if used doesn't fill this in a default profile picture will be used.
+A profile photo is not required and if a user doesn't fill this in a default profile picture will be used.

 If a user tries to register with an existing username/email address a flash error message will be shown and users not registered.
 If the user tries to register an account with an invalid username or password, then the user will not be able to register and a error message will show with the issue.